HKSKH Ming Hua Theological College: Library

-The college continues to honor its founding vision by being an open, generous, and challenging institution for all members of the Anglican Church in Hong Kong and Macau.

 Academic exchanges

 There are frequent guests of overseas scholars and professors, exchanging with scholars of Ming Hua.
 The College also has close relationship with local partners and with the Three Self Patriotic Movement of the Protestant Churches in China.

 Publications

 Since 2013, Ming Wah has published a quarterly magazine @Ming Wah, which mainly records reflections from teachers and students, photos of activities, and news and developments of the college.